 The NodeCPUUtilization(%) metric monitors the usage of system resources of Alibaba Cloud Elasticsearch and the resource usage of tasks that run on Elasticsearch clusters.

-This metric displays the disk usage percentage of each node in the cluster.
-We recommend that you set the threshold to a value less than 75%.
-Do not set the threshold for this metric to a value greater than 85%.
+This metric displays the disk usage percentage of each node.
+Keep disk usage below 75%.
+Do not exceed 85%.
 Otherwise, the following situations may occur, which can affect your services that run on the cluster.

-We recommend that you configure this metric.
-After the related alerts are triggered, you can resize disks, add nodes, or delete index data at the earliest opportunity to ensure that your services are not affected.
+It's highly recommended to configure this metric.
+When alerts are triggered, resize disks, add nodes, or delete index data promptly to avoid service impact.

 The NodeDiskUtilization(%) metric monitors the usage of system resources of Alibaba Cloud Elasticsearch and the resource usage of tasks that run on Elasticsearch clusters.